It also showed us that fish farms – with their inherent animal suffering and environmental pollution – are not the answer to these problems.

 Does it hurt them?
 One study found that the animals’ behaviour was consistent with experiencing pain and included tail-flicking, rubbing the affected area, recoiling and stooping.
 The animals also experienced disorientation caused by hormonal changes of destroying the gland.

 It should come as no surprise that the suffering we are all too familiar with on factory farms is just as prevalent, perhaps more so, on aquatic farms.
+Sadly, the suffering of other crustaceans like lobsters and crabs is often ignored, too.

 When animals are commodified, when their lives and bodies are seen only in terms of profit, it seems there is no end to the atrocities people are prepared to commit.